 Climbing Mount Elbrus comes down to three things.
 Firstly, if you want to reach the summit you need three potential summit attempts built into your itinerary.
 Secondly, you need to come with the right physical training and preparation.
-Finally, you need an itinerary and team support but years of experience.
+Finally, you need an itinerary and team support with years of experience.

 Picking the Right Itinerary

 There are many challenges to a successful summit of Mount Elbrus.
 We have attempted to alleviate most of the key challenges in our tried and tested itinerary.
 We have run many different itineraries over the years.
 This has led us to developing the itinerary linked above.
 Our unique itinerary gives you the safest and best chance at reaching the summit, while experiencing the best of the Elbrus region.

 Learn From the Elbrus Experts